 The Flåm Railway, Norway

 The 20km descent is amongst the steepest in the world, twisting through yawning ravines, cascading waterfalls, remote Nordic farmhouses and snow-dusted mountain peaks.
 Lasting a short but exhilarating 55 minutes, this is the closest that rail passengers will get to an adrenaline kick.
-Visit the Flam website for more information and tickets – journeys cost around US$60 return.
+Visit the Flam website for more information and tickets – journeys cost around US$50.

 Canadian Rockies Railway, Canada